Welcome to Dierenkliniek Statenlaan – for the best Veterinarian Den Haag

 Free parking for two hours

-Of course we do vaccines and examination and treatment of sick animals.
-Besides that we offer extensive facilities for surgery, x-rays, ultrasound and endoscopic examination, blood work and hospitalisation.
+Of course we do vaccines, senior- and puppy checks and examination and treatment of sick animals.
+But besides that we offer extensive facilities for surgery, x-rays, ultrasound and endoscopic examination, blood work and hospitalisation.
 If necessary or desirable, we make home visits to treat your sick pet.

 Surgery and anesthesia